jacob-horton/flipster/README.md

 ## 5. Web/API

-Run the API by navigating to `./api` and running `cargo run` Run the web frontend by navigating to `./web` and running `npm run dev`
+Run the API by navigating to `./api` and running `cargo run` Run the web frontend by navigating to `./web` and running `yarn dev`

 # Directories